clagraff/buildanapi/README.md

 ## How to Contribute

+To get started contributing, read the [CONTRIBUTING.md](CONTRIBUTING.MD) documentation.
-You should read the `CONTRIBUTING.md` file for precise instructions and tips.
-But, if you prefer a TL;DR:
+If you prefer a TL;DR:

 1. Fork and edit
-2. Optionally install [Ruby](https://rvm.io/rvm/install/) with [Jekyll](https://github.com/mojombo/jekyll/) gem to preview locally
+2. Optionally install [Ruby](https://rvm.io/rvm/install/) with [Jekyll](https://jekyllrb.com/docs/installation/) gem to preview locally
 3. Submit pull request for consideration

 ### Contributor Style Guide